 The purpose of BSS is to deal directly with the customers and the consequent revenue stream generated through this customer interaction.
 BSS solution helps in customer care, order management, service/product delivery management etc.

 Being the point-of-contact for customers, BSS is responsible for performing various functions like billing, activation, trouble-shooting etc.

 The ultimate goal of both OSS and BSS is customer satisfaction and retention.
-A better alignment and coordination of effort by the back-end staff providing OSS and the front end staff providing BSS is therefore essential.
+Better alignment and coordination of effort by the back-end staff providing OSS and the front end staff providing BSS is therefore essential.